Baldwin St vs Ffordd Pen Llech: Dunedinites ramp up efforts to nab steepest street title

 Russell said if the bid was unsuccessful he might take the opposite approach and fly to Wales to flatten their street a bit.

-He said only imagination and funds stood in the way of Baldwin Street's glory.
+He said only imagination and funds stood in the way of Baldwin St's glory.

-Enterprise Dunedin director John Christie said it was great to see just how much Baldwin Street's record meant to Dunedin.
+Enterprise Dunedin director John Christie said it was great to see just how much Baldwin St's record meant to Dunedin.

 "I think there's been a few good suggestions on ways we might be able to get the title back, but I guess it's all going to come down to how much effort do you have to put into getting that title," he said.